thorade/HelmholtzMedia/README.md

 ### ToDo
 * Add setState_Ts (needed for isotherms in h,s-diagram)
+* Add derivatives in two-phase region
 * The next fluids to be implemented are probably
   * isopentane,
   * propane,
   * ammonia,
-  * CO2
+  * CO2,
-  * and other possible working fluids for Organic-Rankine-Cycles.
+  * working fluids for Organic-Rankine-Cycles,
+  * water.